brahianrosswill/ComfyUI-DGLS/README.md

 * **ComfyUI** (CUDA‑enabled PyTorch).
 * **GPU:** Any CUDA‑capable GPU.
 * **System RAM:** 32GB+ recommended if you plan to enable overlap/pinning.
 16GB can work, 64GB+ is best.
+* **Currently only working with diffusion models.
+So any workflow with 'Load Diffusion Model' official node should be fine with this swapped for it.
+OmniGen not working atm.

 ---